 Professor Enid MacRobbie FRS

-She is also known for her early work with giant algae, determining the ionic compositions of both their cytoplasm and vacuoles, along with the fluxes of major ions across the plasma membrane and the membrane that surrounds the vacuole.
+She was also known for her early work with giant algae, determining the ionic compositions of both their cytoplasm and vacuoles, along with the fluxes of major ions across the plasma membrane and the membrane that surrounds the vacuole.
 This work provided the first application of isotope efflux analysis in plants.

 In addition to being a Fellow of the Royal Society, Enid was elected as a Fellow of the Royal Society of Edinburgh in 1998, and as a Foreign Associate of the US National Academy of Sciences in 1999.